huijing/slides/56-imagecon-2019/README.md

 By now you might notice that there are a larger number of zeroes toward the bottom right of the matrix, so a Zig-Zag algorithm is applied to create a linear array of values from the block.
 After such a reordering, further compression with run-length encoding can yield even better results.

 The full process of generating a JPG file involves more steps than what I outlined but that was my general understanding of how JPG compression works.
-Hopefully Dr. Jon Sneyers will be able to answer any further questions you might have about it.
+If you have any further questions about JPG, Jon is the most qualified person to answer them.

 JPG does extremely well with photographic images and effects like gradients, but not as well with line drawings or graphics with sharp contrast between the pixels.
 But an interesting feature of JPGs is the option of progressive JPGs.

 ## Progressive JPGs

-I learned about how progressive JPGs from Dr Jon Sneyers, in fact, when I read his article called Progressive JPEGs and green Martians.
+I learned about how progressive JPGs from Jon, in fact, when I read his article called Progressive JPEGs and green Martians.
 Non-progressive JPGs encode all the coefficients of each 8-by-8 block sequentially.
 Instead of doing that, we can encode all the DC coefficients first, then some low-frequency AC coefficients, followed by high-frequency AC coefficients at the end.

 Progressive JPGs require the encoder and decoder to make multiple passes through the image, and a typical progressive JPG has about 10 scans.
 So as the image gets decoded, you see a blurry image get progressively sharp as the image loads.